 ABOUT

-Dr Malin Vedøy Uthaug is a holistic health, catharsis and altered states of consciousness researcher from Norway and one of the world leading experts on 5-MeO-DMT.
-She is on a mission to further uncover the uncharted territories of consciousness of both mind and body for so to harness the knowledge for human healing, thriving and optimization.
+Dr Malin Vedøy Uthaug is a Norwegian researcher working at the intersection of holistic health, somatics and altered states of consciousness, and is considered one of the world leading experts on 5-MeO-DMT.
+Through science and lived experience, she is on a mission to map uncharted territories of both mind and body in order to share insight that improves human

 Dr Uthaug has a background in health and social psychology, completed her PhD in Psychopharmacology at Maastricht University under supervision of Professor Johannes Ramaekers.
 Her doctoral dissertation featured five original naturalistic observational studies on the effects of Ayahuasca and 5-MeO-DMT, and was completed in record speed (2,5 years) making her a PhD by the age of 27.
 After her PhD defense, Dr Uthaug worked at The Centre of Psychedelic Research at Imperial College London, previously led by Professor Robin Carhart-Harris, now led by Dr David Erritzøe.
 Here she continued exploring the effects of not only 5-MeO-DMT, but also (Holotropic) Breathwork.